 An often neglected and overlooked part of the contingent program are the payroll processes to compensate the contingent workers.
 With payrolling, comes independent contractor compliance, and many corporations are falling subject to substantial fines and penalties from the IRS as a result of not complying.

 Yes, it’s complicated (it's the law), but it doesn’t have to be.
-I’ve been working on contingent payroll programs for a number of years, and throughout my experience, I’ve come to realize that companies often make it harder on themselves than it needs to be.
+I’ve been working on contingent payroll service programs for a number of years, and throughout my experience, I’ve come to realize that companies often make it harder on themselves than it needs to be.

 So, before you start ripping your hair out, let me break down five of the biggest challenges I’ve seen clients encounter while running a contingent workforce payroll program.
-Be sure to stick around until the end for some bonus tips on how to solve them.

 The best, if not the only, way to keep your contingent workforce happy is to ensure money goes into their pockets -- on time.
 If you are not effectively managing your payroll processes, having issues with consistent and timely payments is sure to occur.

 In order to prevent this from happening, make sure you have the correct resources and technologies in place to check, double check, and triple check time entry and processing.
 Have a swift and detailed backup plan when things go awray.
 Simple touches, like having one point of contact for your contingent worker’s payroll needs or even having a printer on location to print checks, can make a big difference if you are managing a large contingent workforce.